ouspg/CloudAndNetworkSecurity/7. Security of Internet: The Big Picture/README.md

 What are annoucements.
 How is the simulator propagating announcements in BGPy.
 Describe in your own words.

+#### Info

+From a high level, when we traceback from an AS, we start at a specific AS.
+For the most specific prefix at that AS, we then look at the next hop along the AS path.
+We then look up that AS in ASGraph, and recursively repeat this process.

+We do this from each AS.
+When we traceback, there are three final possible outcomes, defined in the enum Outcomes

+    ATTACKER_SUCCESS: The traffic on the data plane reached the attacker
+    VICTIM_SUCCESS: The traffic on the data plane reaches the victim aka the legitimate origin of the announcement
+    DISCONNECTED: The traffic does not reach either the attacker or the victim

 ### About the dataset

 The 'serial-1' directory contains AS relationships inferred from BGP